Date of Degree

 The third part is the development of pointwise identification method for thin shell structures.
 Methods for stress solution, strain acquisition, and parameter regression will be discussed in detail.
 The entire process is demonstrated using an example of a geometrically realistic model of aneurysm.

 The fourth part is testing the applicability on geometrically realistic cerebral aneurysms.
 Six models were selected in the study; the emphasis is placed on cerebral aneurysm with concave or saddle surface region for which the use of shell theory is a must.
 The identification results of all six human cerebral aneurysms successfully demonstrate that the shell PWIM can be applied to realistic cerebral aneurysms.
 Four types of heterogeneous property distributions are considered in the study.
 It is found that the method can accurately back out the property distributions in all cases.
 Fiber directions can also be accurately estimated.
 The robustness of the method at the presentence of numerical noise is also investigated.
 It is shown that the shell PWIM still works when small perturbations exist in displacements.

 Hu, Shouhua.
-"Pointwise identification for thin shell structures and verification using realistic cerebral aneurysms." dissertation, University of Iowa, 2012.
+"Pointwise identification for thin shell structures and verification using realistic cerebral aneurysms."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.